-Going through a recruitment company to find a role is a great idea as you may feel more comfortable confiding in a third party rather than directly to the employer.
+Going through a recruitment company to find a role is a great idea.
+You may feel more comfortable confiding in a third party rather than directly to the employer.
 This also gives the recruiter the information they need to seek out a role that is best suited for you.
-It is important to thoroughly research any support services that are available to you if you are struggling to manage barriers such as finding Childcare or Transportation.
+It is important to thoroughly research any support services that are available to you such as finding Childcare or Transportation.
 Take all the help you can get before you give up on your ideal role.
-It is also paramount to have perspective on the barrier, it only becomes an issue if it affects your ability to get employed.
+It is paramount to have perspective on the barrier, it only becomes an issue if it affects your ability to get employed.
 After your own research and speaking to a recruiter about your barriers you should be able to minimise or overcome them.

-Gaps in employment is potentially something that may get picked up on by employers and they may ask for an explanation on what you’ve been doing in this time period.
+Having gaps in employment is potentially something that may get picked up on by employers.
+They may ask for an explanation as to what you’ve been doing in this time period.
 It is important if asked to mention what experiences you’ve had in your time off from work whether that is travelling, looking after children or maybe a sick relative.
 Any transferable skills or life skills you have acquired in this time is worth mentioning in interview.
-It’s not necessary to mention all your work experience on your CV just experiences where you may have transferable skills that are most relevant to the role you’re applying for.
+It’s not necessary to mention all your work experience on your CV, just experiences where you may have transferable skills that are most relevant to the role you’re applying for.

 Apprenticeships are great route to employment as you receive one on one training from your training provider to get you through your modules and give as much support as needed.
-You will have regular meetings with your training provider who will help to develop your skills to allow you to get the most out of your employment and your qualification.
-Generally Apprenticeship employers will have employed an Apprentice before so they are aware that they need to provide as much support as possible as you are a new member of the team going down a completely new career route which means it is the employers responsibility to help you learn about the business and adapt to the company itself and the way they work.
+You will have regular meetings with your tutor who will help to develop your skills to allow you to get the most out of your employment and your qualification.
+Generally Apprenticeship employers will have employed an Apprentice before, so they are aware that they need to provide as much support as possible as you are a new member of the team.
+As you could be going down a completely new career route, it is the employers responsibility to help you learn about the business, adapt to the company itself and the way they work.

-If you are lacking confidence in your employability then an Apprenticeship is a great starting point as you build your skill set as you go along you’re not expected to know everything on your first day!
+If you are lacking confidence in your employability and want to improve your work experience, then an Apprenticeship is a great starting point to build your skill set.
 87% of Apprentices stay on with the employer after the duration of the Apprenticeship so once you get your foot in the door, you’re on the right path.